chrisbennett-Bene/AdminThemeTweaker/README.md

 Easily and quickly tweak Processwire's default Uikit Admin Theme

 ## Smart defaults and auto-generated contrast to get you up and running, with extensive fine-tuning options if required
 As soon as it is installed, Admin Theme Tweaker alters Processwire's default Uikit admin styling.
-The default configuration illustrates some features and gives you a head start on configuring your custom Admin Theme.
+The default configuration illustrates some features and gives you a headstart on your custom Admin Theme.

 **Set two colors and you are away**.